jean00/nextweatherapp/README.md

 ## Features

-- Fetches weather forecast data from the OpenWeatherAPI.
+- Fetches weather forecast data from the Weather API.
 - User authentication and session management using NextAuth.js.
 - Integration with MongoDB using Mongoose for CRUD operations.
 - Responsive and modern UI design with Tailwind CSS.